tecdct2941/Ansible/README.md

 # Ansible ACI

-Example on how to levarege Ansible modules that were used during TECDCN-2941
+Example on how to levarege Ansible modules used during TECDCN-2941

 ## Requirements